tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 #> 3 Height         0.339        0.130      2.61   1.45e- 2
 ```

-broom standardizes common column names used to described coefficients.
+The broom package standardizes common column names used to describe coefficients.
 In this case, the column names are:

 ```r
 colnames(trees_model_tidy) <- c("term", "estimate", "std.error", "statistic", "p.value")
 ```

-A glossary giving the currently acceptable column names outputted by `tidy()` methods can be found [at the end of this article](#glossary)).
+A glossary giving the currently acceptable column names outputted by `tidy()` methods can be found [at the end of this article](#glossary).
 As a rule of thumb, column names resulting from `tidy()` methods should be all lowercase and contain only alphanumerics or periods (though there are plenty of exceptions).

 Finally, it is common for `tidy()` methods to include an option to calculate confidence/credible intervals for each component based on the model, when possible.
 In this example, the `confint()` function can be used to calculate confidence intervals from a model object resulting from `lm()`: